 - CTE courses are weighted by student contact hours.
-The unit for each course is computed based on contact hours multiplied by 175 instructional days. - Multiply the weight of .35 by the units. - Please note CTE Funding will be centralized for the 2018-2019 School Year.
+The unit for each course is computed based on contact hours. - Multiply the weight of .35 by the units. - Please note CTE Funding will continue to be centralized for the 2019-2020 School Year.